openworm/owmeta/docs/process.rst

 database with additional information.
 This technique allows for the addition of structured citation data to facts in the database as well as annotations for tracking responsibility for uploads to the database.
-Further details for the attachment of evidence using this technique are given in the :ref:`draft api <api>`.
+Further details for the attachment of evidence using this technique are given in the :ref:`api <pow_module>`.

 In line with current practices for communication through the source code management platform, Github, we would like to track responsibility for new